KasemJaffer/receive_sharing_intent/example/README.md

 # receive_sharing_intent_example

-A flutter plugin that enables flutter apps to receive sharing photos, text and urls from other apps.
+A flutter plugin that enables flutter apps to receive sharing photos, videos, text and urls from other apps.

 Also, supports iOS Share extension and launching the host app automatically.